 Practical Bali facts you need to know

 Getting into the island of Bali is relatively easy.
 The main airport in Bali is Ngurah Rai International Airport.
-International parks arrive and depart every day from international airlines like Qantas, EVA, Singapore, Virgin Australia, and KLM.
+International flights arrive and depart every day from international airlines like Qantas, EVA, Singapore, Virgin Australia, and KLM.
 Local flights arriving from regional airlines like Air Asia, Garuda, Malaysia, and Jetstar also frequent the Bali airport.

 In terms of practical Bali information, you’ll have to factor in transportation into your Indonesia trip cost.
 Hiring a driver is a convenient option for families.
 Depending on where you are and where you are going, drivers can cost between Rp.
 500,000-1,000,000 ($35-$70 USD) for a full day hire.
 Alternatively, you can choose to rent a car in Denpasar or at the airport for roughly the same price per day and drive yourself.

 A more affordable, albeit more daring, option is to rent motor scooters for the day.
-These cost is roughly Rp.
+The cost is roughly Rp.
 50,000-70,000 per scooter per day.
 It is a convenient way to get around whatever city you’re in.

 However, you need to understand the risks involved with driving a scooter, especially in cities with a lot of traffic.
 Make sure that you always get helmets for your children and you when you’re doing a scooter rental in Bali.
 And read up on more Bali facts regarding scooters from TripSavvy and Bali Holiday Secrets.